Foreign relations of Djibouti

 Foreign relations of Djibouti are managed by the Djiboutian Ministry of Foreign Affairs and International Cooperation.
 Djibouti maintains close ties with the governments of Somalia, Ethiopia, France and the United States.
 It is likewise an active participant in African Union, United Nations, Non-Aligned Movement, Organisation of Islamic Cooperation and Arab League affairs.

+Djibouti has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.

+Diplomatic relations

+List of countries which Djibouti maintains diplomatic relations with: